silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/tiktok/troubleshooting-common-issues-with-tiktok.md

 ---
-description: This article describes how to troubleshoot the most common issues with accessing and managing your TikTok account through Cerby.
+description: "This article describes how to troubleshoot the most common issues with accessing and managing your TikTok account through Cerby."
 intercom_id: 6817408
 ---